-1. Simulation test cases are derived and run on the model using Model-In-the-Loop (MIL) testing.
+1. Simulation test cases are derived and run on the model using

 2. Source code is verified by compiling and executing it on a host computer using Software-In-the-Loop (SIL) testing.